swengzju/Breasifer/index.md

 About Sheng:

 Sheng Weng is finishing his Ph.D. in applied physics from Rice University.
-His research is focused translational biophotonics imaging and microscopy using ultrafast lasers.
-You can reach him through [LinkedIn](https://www.linkedin.com/in/shengweng).
+His research is focused on translational biophotonics imaging and microscopy using ultrafast lasers.
+You can reach him out through [LinkedIn](https://www.linkedin.com/in/shengweng).